schmeister/FitGo/README.md

 ![](https://github.com/schmeister/FitGo/blob/main/testdata/best_poly.png)

-And the fit is only nominally different.
+And the best fit from the Sine vs Polynomial is only nominally different.
+Though using a computer, the hardest part may be determining the proper derivative for the complex forumula.